 The conference is taking place at a time when both academia and front-line practitioners are under increasing pressure to show real world relevance and contribution.
 The theme of the conference is Engagement and Education.

 Bookings for this conference are now open.
+Bookings close on 1 August 2019.
 View details of rates and packages.

 There is a range of accommodation available on campus and in town.
 If you would like to book accommodation on campus please visit our Accommodation Services.
 Further information on accommodation in the city of Bath can be found at Visit Bath.